-With the abundant list of records to keep, you may be wondering if there’s anything you don’t need to keep or if there’s any risk involved keeping certain documents longer than required by law.
+With the abundant list of records to keep, you may be wondering if there’s anything you don’t need to keep or if there’s any risk involved in keeping certain documents longer than required by law.
 Here’s what you should get rid of:

-- Employee banking information, such as routing and account numbers used for direct deposit, credit reports and photocopies of social security cards should be properly destroyed after the required retention period to prevent sensitive data from being leaked in the event of a data breach.
+Employee banking information, such as routing and account numbers used for direct deposit, credit reports and photocopies of social security cards should be properly destroyed after the required retention period to prevent sensitive data from being leaked in the event of a data breach.

 Axcet HR Solutions is unique among HR service providers.
 We store all employee records “on premises” to avoid the risks of hacking or corruption in the cloud.
 That said, our clients have peace of mind knowing even if a disaster occurred at our physical headquarters, we wouldn’t lose a beat.
 We also have everything at our fingertips digitally.
-Our advanced recovery plan includes additional offices, remote servers and continuously backed up data allowing us to continue with our business and yours without interruption.
+Our advanced recovery plan includes additional offices, remote servers, and continuously backed up data allowing us to continue with our business and yours without interruption.
 All of our clients' employee pay stubs, payroll history and pay records are kept online and are accessible 24/7 through our Instant Axcet portal.